DiraGeoSystems/websiteAU/README.md

 required by GitHub Pages, where we intend to publish.
 The empty `.nojekyll` file is also for GitHub Pages.)

+## Editing Workflow

+1. Git: Clone the repository (once only)
+2. Edit the web site.
+Remember: only files in *docs/* are published.
+   Files outside this folder, like this README file, are not part of the published web site.
+3. Test locally: open your local copy of *index.html* in a browser (better: several browsers), navigate to your changes, test behavior.
+You may use the browser's Debugger tools (**F12**) to simulate small screens and look into the console for errors and warnings.
+4. Git: review and commit your changes.
+   Use a short but descriptive commit message.
+5. Git: push your commit(s) to GitHub.
+   GitHub will automatically publish the changes within a few minutes.
+6. Test the published web site: navigate to
+   <https://www.dirageosystems.ch> and review your changes
+   with your Desktop browser and your mobile browser.

 ## Content

 The “hamburger” symbol ☰ has Unicode 2630 (hex) or 9776 (dec).